peterdoherty01/oil_gas_technical_paper_templates/README.md

+# Rethinking Technical Papers for Oil & Gas

-# Technical Paper Templates for Oil & Gas
+Technical Paper Templates for Oil & Gas.
+The idea is to publish papers in jupyter or r instead of Word, Excel and PDF.

 # Templates & Status